Published: October 2024

 It’s easy to understand why we have such powerful emotions of fear, uncertainty, and even guilt surrounding this incredibly important decision on behalf of our parent or loved one.

-It doesn’t matter if you’re searching for care for your mom, dad, aunt, uncle, or family friend – it can be challenging and a bit daunting if you don’t know when it’s time to talk to your loved one about care or where to turn for answers.
+Daily support is often needed for aging parents.
+Whether you’re seeking care for your mom, dad, aunt, uncle, or a family friend, it can feel challenging and even daunting if you’re unsure when to discuss senior care options with your loved one or where to turn for guidance.

 In the struggle to know what’s best for your aging family member, look out for these warning signs to give you some much needed clarity as you sort through the tough decisions you need to make.

-• They were recently diagnosed with a mental or physical impairment
+• New diagnosis of a mental or physical impairment

-If your parent can no longer care for themselves, now is the time to have a discussion about their living situation.
+If your parents can no longer care for themselves, now is the time to have a discussion about their living situation.

 While it may not seem like it right now, you have the opportunity to give your mom, dad, or loved one a valuable gift—the gift of helping him or her transition to a lifestyle that will prevent premature decline and provide experiences that are full of life.